You had surgery to treat pancreatic cancer.

 Your health care provider will explain how to care for your surgical wound.
 You may remove the wound dressings (bandages) and take showers if sutures (stitches), staples, or glue were used to close your skin.

-If stitches or staples were used to close your incision, your doctor will remove them at your first follow up visit.
+If staples were used to close your incision, your doctor will remove them about a week or so after surgery.

-If tape strips (Steri-Strips) were used to close your incision:
+If tape strips were used to close your incision:

-- Cover your incision with plastic wrap before showering for the first week.
+- Cover your incision with plastic wrap before showering for the first couple of days after surgery.

-- DO NOT try to wash off the Steri-Strips or glue.
+- Do not try to wash off the tape strips.
 They will fall off on their own in about a week.

 Diet and Nutrition

-- Ask the nutritionist dietitian before you leave the hospital, check with the dietitian about what foods you can eat at home.
+Before you leave the hospital, check with the dietitian about what foods you should eat at home.

-- Know you may need to take pancreatic enzymes and insulin after your surgery.
-Your doctor will prescribe these if necessary.
-It may take time to get the right doses of these medicines.
+- You may need to take pancreatic enzymes and insulin after your surgery.
+Your doctor will prescribe these if needed.
+It may take time to get to the right dosages of these medicines.

-- Know you may have trouble digesting fat after your surgery.
+- Be aware that you may have trouble digesting fat after your surgery.

-- Try to eat foods that are high in protein and carbohydrates and low in fat, may be easier to eat several small meals instead of large ones.
+- Try to eat foods that are high in protein and carbohydrates and low in fat.
+It may be easier to eat several small meals instead of large ones.

-- Tell your provider if you are have a problem with loose stools (diarrhea).
+- Tell your provider if you are having a problem with loose stools (diarrhea).

-- May need other cancer treatments such as chemotherapy or radiation.
+You may need other cancer treatments such as chemotherapy or radiation.
 Discuss these with your doctor.

 When To Call the Doctor

-- Your surgical wound is bleeding, are is red or warm to the touch.
+- Your surgical wound is bleeding, or is red or warm to the touch.